 As an editor/reporter for a small Western newspaper, she covered municipal, state, military, and governmental agencies.
 Several of her articles were picked up by the Associated Press, and she was nominated for an award by the state press association for an article on the physically challenged.
-An article on environmental concerns was used as a compilation piece for large city paper via the Associated Press.
+An article on environmental concerns was used as a compilation piece for large city paper.

 Carol was a freelance writer for On the Wing, a California arts magazine, and a contributor to Grand Junction Free Press (Colorado).
 She was also a contributing writer to the Pagosa Springs Sun (Colorado), circulation 10,000, which has international online readers.
 In addition, her short stories have been published in True Confessions, and her poetry published in Poetry South.

 Corporate and Technical Journalism

 As a contract technical wrtier for Great-West Healthcare Insurance, she rewrote health insurance policies and procedures as well as software documentation.

-- as part of a team, exceeded an aggressive corporate deadline, developing more than 100 Therapeutic Data Standards (e.g., Gynecology, Endocrine, Oncology, Urology and Cardiovascular) for use in all phases of clinical research.
+- as part of a team, exceeded an aggressive corporate deadline, by developing more than 100 Therapeutic Data Standards (e.g., Gynecology, Endocrine, Oncology, Urology and Cardiovascular) for use in all phases of clinical research.
 These data standards were used as reference guides for collecting, storing, and analyzing clinical data points.
 In addition to her work on the data standards, she co-authored a training manual on the use of the standards within the pharmaceutical setting.
 The training manual was sent to units worldwide.

 For Health Management Strategies International, she edited technical reports on treatment for substance abuse and mental illnesses and managed a $50 million proposal for a contract with the Office of the Civilian Health and Medical Program of the Uniformed Services (OCHAMPUS).